Text: The Norwegian National Committees for Research Ethics

-This text is translated from the publication Forskningsetisk veileder [Research ethical Guidant] issued by The National Committee for Research Ethics in Science and Technology (NENT) in 1992.
+The Research Ethics Checklist was published by The National Committee for Research Ethics in Science and Technology (NENT) in 1992, but is now outdated.

 Research is of great importance – to individuals, to society and to global development.
 Research also exercises considerable power at all these levels.
 For both these reasons, it is essential that research is undertaken in ways that are ethically sound.

 Thank you for helping us provide a better service.

 Fill in your feedback in the form below.